CyberFlameGO/svnpython/Doc/library/os.rst

    is ``'r'`` (default) or ``'w'``.
 The *bufsize* argument has the same meaning as the corresponding argument to the built-in :func:`open` function.
-The exit status of the command (encoded in the format specified for :func:`wait`) is available as the return value of the :meth:`~file.close` method of the file object, except that when the exit status is zero (termination without errors), ``None`` is returned.
-Availability: Unix, Windows.
+The exit status of the command (encoded in the format specified for :func:`wait`) is available as the return value of the :meth:`close` method of the file object, except that when the exit status is zero (termination without errors), ``None`` is returned.
+Availability: Macintosh, Unix, Windows.

    .. deprecated:: 2.6
       This function is obsolete.
 Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.

    .. versionchanged:: 2.0
       This function worked unreliably under Windows in earlier versions of Python.